|

 obviously a bit absurd, but that last step won’t be needed once browsers

+can run this code natively).
+Over time then, the teams will build more tools (compilers, debuggers, etc.) and add support for more languages (Rust, Go and C#, for example).
 As JavaScript inventor (and short-term Mozilla CEO) Brendan Eich points out today, once the main browsers support the new format natively, JavaScript and WebAssembly will be able to diverge again.
+The team notes that the idea here is not to replace JavaScript, by

 the way, but to allow many more languages to be compiled for the Web.